 This agonising thought continues to linger as I fight through each day with my constant invisible struggle to keep on living, to reclaim some of my former life and to have worth in others' lives too.

-Let me take a moment to give thanks to the magnitude of quality people in my life who have, during such a long-winded torturous ordeal, consistently & genuinely listened without judgement, understood without pretension, provided support & inclusion without question, loved without condition and validated without comparison.
+Let me take a moment to give thanks to the magnitude of quality people in my life who have, during such a long-winded torturous ordeal - consistently & genuinely - listened without judgement, understood without pretension, provided support & inclusion without question, loved without condition and validated without comparison.

 Genuine people are just what a stroke survivor needs, the time you've known them prior to brain damage has shown to not necessarily come into it.

-While 2012's two strokes killed approximately a baboon's worth of neurons, I still am quite capable of knowing my ultimate worth - although I am at times still forgetful, I am one who is unforgettable and I shall continue to hold value for myself and this hard-working brain that has oh-so-battled to regain.
+While 2012's two strokes killed approximately a baboon's worth of neurons, I still am quite capable of knowing my ultimate worth - although I am at times still forgetful, I am indeed one who is unforgettable and I shall continue to hold value for myself + this hard-working brain that has oh-so-battled to regain.

 Such a constant struggle shouldn't mean that people avoid, turn their back and/or judge, but this is the current tendency for those living with brain injuries and people feel totally comfortable in treating us that ignorant way because it is presently accepted.